codeheroics/react-leaflet-div-icon/README.md

 # react-leaflet-div-icon

+_This is a fork of [react-leaflet-div-icon](https://github.com/jgimbel/react-leaflet-div-icon) for React 16+ support.
+It will cease to exist as soon as the original repository merges [PR #14](https://github.com/jgimbel/react-leaflet-div-icon/pull/14) or supports React 16 in any other way._

+___

 This extends the L.DivIcon class for react-leaflet.
 It allows a user to render some jsx onto the map, and control its position via the `position` prop.

 ##Installation